 We employed three strategies to generate a list of potential interview subjects.
 First, we used survey data to identify teachers working in schools in which more than one teacher reported changes in the school climate or student learning in the first months of the Trump administration.
 Second, we used the open-ended survey question to identify teachers who reported some interesting dimension of how students were impacted by the social and political climate.
-Third, we used the open-ended survey question to identify teachers who reported some interesting dimension of how students were impacted by the social safe, inclusive, and respectful environment amidst political change.
+Third, we used the open-ended survey question to identify teachers who highlighted the ways that school leadership fostered a safe, inclusive, and respectful environment amidst political change.
 Many teachers in this last group did not report changes in school climate or student learning in response to other survey questions.